Neurodivergent-affirming therapy for those who think fast and sense deeply.

 internal shifts

-Clients often describe Brainspotting as grounding, clarifying, and unexpectedly gentle — a way for the body to process without forcing or retelling painful stories.
+Clients often describe Brainspotting as grounding and clarifying — a way for the body to process without forcing or retelling painful stories.

 Brainspotting Can Support: